Lorig Charkoudian: Energy

-In 2023, Charkoudian introduced the POWER Act, a bill that would increase the state's wind power generation goal to 8.5 gigawatts and ease the construction of shared transmission infrastructure.
+Charkoudian supports proposals to build an offshore wind farm off the coast of Ocean City, Maryland.
+In 2023, she introduced the POWER Act, a bill that would increase the state's wind power generation goal to 8.5 gigawatts and ease the construction of shared transmission infrastructure.
 The bill passed and was signed into law by Governor Moore.

+During the 2026 legislative session, Charkoudian introduced legislation to create a competitive procurement process for utility-scale solar projects in Maryland funded by funds collected for the state's renewable energy portfolio standard.
+She also introduced a bill to study Maryland leaving the PJM Interconnection and forming a new grid with several other states.
+In March 2026, Charkoudian criticized a proposal by Governor Wes Moore to drain $725 million from the Strategic Energy Investment Fund, the state's clean energy fund, to close the state's $1.4 billion budget deficit, introducing a bill to funnel utility compliance fees to solar energy instead of putting it into the SEIF.

 Healthcare

 During the 2020 legislative session, Charkoudian introduced a bill to restrict hospitals' ability to collect unpaid medical debts.
 In 2021, she introduced a bill that would require hospitals to demonstrate a "good faith" effort to have patients with unpaid medical debts agree to a payment plan before filing a lawsuit or engaging a debt collector, which passed and became law.

 In 2021, Charkoudian introduced legislation to add a checkbox to unemployment insurance applications that would enroll applicants through the Maryland Health Benefit Exchange, which passed and became law.
 She later supported efforts by U.S. Senator Chris Van Hollen to implement a similar policy nationwide.

 Housing

 During the 2023 legislative session and following an apartment fire in Silver Spring, Maryland, that left one dead, Charkoudian introduced a bill to increase regulations on fire safety measures in apartment buildings.
 The bill died in committee.